The Only 9 Link-Building Tools You Need in 2024

 According to our testing, it’s not the most accurate email lookup service, but one feature more than makes up for this when it comes to link prospecting at scale: the Google Sheets add-on.

-My favorite unique feature: Google Sheets add-on
+My favorite feature: Google Sheets add-on

 Let’s say that you’ve exported some link prospects from Content Explorer and imported them into Google Sheets.
 You’ll notice that the export file includes the associated author name (where we can find it).